Jessime/Jessime.github.io/_pages/national_parks.md

 title: "Tracking National Parks I've Visited"
 ---

 I have a soft life goal of visiting every National Park in the US.
 I'm tracking my progress here.
+I'm currently at **X of 63**.

 In alphabetical order: